 Common pitfalls

-- Telling Claude “try harder” or “keep trying” in the prompt — this actively encourages loops.
+- Telling Claude to “try harder” or “keep trying” — this actively encourages loops.

-- Trusting the visible enabled state of a button without checking if it has an async-validation gate.
+- Trusting a button’s visible enabled state without checking for an async-validation gate.

 FAQ